parthiv-dev/decentralised-trading-platform/README.md

 We used the [Official Solidity style guide](https://soliditylang.org/) to the best of our abilities to have clean, readable code for the reader.
 We also inspired ourselves from OpenZeppelin's way of commenting e.g. [here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC721/ERC721.sol).

+We implemented extensive test coverage for both the PokemonCard and the TradingPlatform contracts in the [test folder](test) to ensure proper functionality of the whole trading system.